axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/admin-settings/index.rst

    .. figure:: images/applications.png

 #.
-Click on :guilabel:`New` to add new ivy applications, then dialog :guilabel:`Add ivy application` is displayed.
+Click on :guilabel:`New` to add new ivy applications, then dialog :guilabel:`Add new application` is displayed.

    .. figure:: images/add-ivy-application.png